kukicado/ng-atl-workshop-guide/authentication-service.md

 ## Adding a Custom Rule - User Role

 For our API, one of the endpoints also requires a custom claim.
-Our Angular application, or Token Minter thus far, does not have permission alone to grant this scope.
-We will implement a custom Auth0 Rule, that will allow us to add this custom roles claim to our access_token.
+Our Angular application does not have permission alone to grant this scope.
+We will implement a custom Auth0 Rule, that will allow us to add this custom roles claim to our `access_token`.

-Auth0 Rules are JavaScript functions that are executed in Auth0 as part of the transaction every time a user authenticates.
+[Auth0 Rules](https://auth0.com/docs/rules) are JavaScript functions that are executed in Auth0 as part of the transaction every time a user authenticates.
 In this way, rules allow you to easily customize and extend your authentication process.
 We want to use a rule to add a role to users that log into our app.
 In this manner, we can authorize specific user roles in different ways.

-Go to the Rules section in the Dashboard sidebar and click the +Create Rule button.
+Go to the [Rules section in the Dashboard](https://manage.auth0.com/#/rules) sidebar and click the +Create Rule button.
 Choose the Empty Rule template.
-(Alternatively, you could choose the Set roles to a user template and modify it according to your needs.)
+(Alternatively, you could choose the "Set roles to a user" template and modify it according to your needs.)

 Add the following code as shown below: